n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 [Sign up for a 30 days free trail](https://app.polydocs.io){ .md-button .md-button--primary }

-In that case it is not possible for the system to automatically define to which column the information belongs.
+In this case it is not possible for the system to automatically define to which column the information belongs.

 To solve this issue DOC² offers a possibility to manually select and map information on a document to any column.